-OM-1.3.14 Banks must have a strong control environment that utilises policies, procedures, processes and systems; appropriate internal controls; and appropriate risk mitigation and/or transfer strategies.
+Banks must have a strong control environment that utilises policies, procedures, processes and systems; appropriate internal controls; and appropriate risk mitigation and/or transfer strategies.

 - OM-1.3.15 Strong internal controls are a critical aspect of operational risk management, and the banks should establish clear lines of management responsibility and accountability for implementing a strong control environment.
 The control environment should provide appropriate independence/separation of duties between the operational risk management unit, business lines and support functions. - OM-1.3.16 An effective internal control environment also requires appropriate segregation of duties.
 Assignments that establish conflicting duties for individuals, or a team without dual controls or other countermeasures may enable concealment of losses, errors or inappropriate actions.
 Therefore, areas of potential conflicts of interest must be identified, minimised, and subject to careful independent monitoring and review. - OM-1.3.17 In addition to segregation of duties and dual controls, banks should ensure that other traditional internal controls are in place, as appropriate, to address operational risk.
-Examples of these controls include: - (a) Clearly established authorities and/or processes for approval; - (b) Close monitoring of adherence to assigned risk limits or thresholds; - (c) Safeguards for access to, and use of, bank assets and records; - (d) Appropriate staffing level and training to maintain expertise; - (e) Ongoing processes to identify business lines or products where returns appear to be out of line with reasonable expectations; - (f) Regular verification and reconciliation of transactions and accounts; and - (g) A vacation policy that provides for officers and employees being absent from their duties for a period of not less than two consecutive weeks.
+Examples of these controls include: - (a) Clearly established authorities and/or processes for approval; - (b) Close monitoring of adherence to assigned risk limits or thresholds; - (c) Safeguards for access to, and use of, bank assets and records; - (d) Appropriate staffing level and training to maintain expertise; - (e) Ongoing processes to identify business lines or products where returns appear to be out of line with reasonable expectations; - (f) Regular verification and reconciliation of transactions and accounts; and - (g) A vacation policy in line with Bahrain Labour Law.